MarkFzp/mobile-aloha/README.md

 We suggest using a "heavy-duty" computer if possible.

-*In particular, at least 4 USB3 ports are needed.* We have seen in one case that a machine was not able to stably connect to all 4 robot arms simultaneously over USB.
+*In particular, at least 6 USB3 ports are needed.
+4 ports for robot connections and 2 ports for cameras.* We have seen cases that a machine was not able to stably connect to all 4 robot arms simultaneously over USB, especially when USB hubs are used.

 ### Software selection -- OS: